rmmATenersystemscom/es-inventory-hub/docs/AI_PROMPT_FOR_DASHBOARD.md

 - ✅ Responsive, professional user interface

 ### **Important Notes**
-- The database access guide contains **everything** you need - no additional database information is required
+- The database access guide contains **everything** you need for database connection and setup
+- The device matching logic document contains **everything** you need for understanding variance reporting
 - Focus on the variance data in the `exceptions` table as your primary data source
 - Use the existing ES Inventory Hub database - do not create a new database
 - Follow the project structure and naming conventions outlined in the guide
-- The guide includes complete code examples and templates to get you started
+- Both guides include complete code examples and templates to get you started

 ### **Next Steps**
 1. Read the complete DATABASE_ACCESS_GUIDE.md file
+2. Read the DEVICE_MATCHING_LOGIC.md file to understand variance reporting
-2. Set up your project following the guide's instructions
+3. Set up your project following the guide's instructions
-3. Test the database connection
+4. Test the database connection
-4. Build the dashboard using the provided templates and examples
+5. Build the dashboard using the provided templates and examples
-5. Implement the UI based on the separate layout instructions you'll receive
+6. Implement the UI based on the separate layout instructions you'll receive

-**Remember**: The DATABASE_ACCESS_GUIDE.md file is your complete reference - it contains all the technical details, code examples, and setup instructions you need to successfully build this dashboard.
+**Remember**: The DATABASE_ACCESS_GUIDE.md file is your complete reference for database connection and setup.
+The DEVICE_MATCHING_LOGIC.md file is your complete reference for understanding how devices are matched and how variance reporting works.
+Both documents contain all the technical details, code examples, and setup instructions you need to successfully build this dashboard.